Profile

 MSc Motorsport Engineering student at Oxford Brookes University, holding a Master’s degree in Mechanical Engineering with a focus on energy and aerospace from the Catholic University of Louvain.

 Driven by a lifelong passion for cutting-edge engineering, high-performance vehicles, and adrenaline-fueled sports.
+I aspire to work as an engineer within the most advanced sectors of the motorsport industry.

 Language Skills